nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting a flashcard

-To delete a flashcard, you can either delete it by it's index or based off its tags.
+To delete a flashcard, you can either delete it by its index or based off its tags.

 <div markdown="block" class="alert alert-danger">